I’m A Digital

 1. Understand & Validate

-It is important to have a thorough understanding of a problem before trying to solve it.
+Have a thorough understanding of a problem before trying to solve it.
 You can only understand these issues by listening to the people that experience them and through data.
 User research is key.

 PlantDemand user testing

 2. Every detail matters

 Before starting any project it is important you’ve set a clear north star.
 The smallest detail can have a major ripple effect throughout a product so it’s important to set goals in an early stage and continuously check back with them.
 Design principles & HMW questions are very useful ways to help you stay focused on the right things.

 My multidisciplinary background in design has helped me have empathy for all the different parties it takes to create a digital product.
 My coding skills impact my visual design decisions and my visual design knowledge helps me to be consistent in my wireframes.
 It all influences each other and it makes it easier and more fun for me to collaborate in multidisciplinary teams.

 3. Design Scalable Systems

 From early in the design process I try to keep the bigger system in mind.
 I’m good at recognizing patterns and defining them.
 I’m experienced in working closely with developers to make sure the system makes sense.
 At the end of the day, a user benefits from a product with a clear system, consistent patterns, and a unified experience.

 I really enjoy collaborating closely with UX Researchers to understand the problem better.
 Being able to trust team-members blindly in their expertise yet knowing that you can give and take constructive feedback is very important to me.
 Multidisciplinary teams are crucial for bringing the best experience to the customer.

 Due to my tech-native development background, I love collaborating closely with developers.
 It is crucial to understand the limitations of technology.
 The right balance between the user needs and the abilities of technology can only be accomplished by collaboration and trust.